solana-labs/solana/docs/src/wallet-guide/apps.md

  - Go to Setting -> Wallets
  - Under the Options menu for a particular wallet tap "Show Recovery Phrase"

-If you use an insecure method of electronic backup, such as emailing yourself your seed phrase, if the email is intercepted or if anyone else has access to the same email account, they would be able to create your Trust Wallet keys on another device.

 {% page-ref page="trust-wallet.md" %}

 ## Ledger Live with Ledger Nano S